 Challenges Faced by Indian Companies

-Although there is a rapid adoption of robotics software and technologies by Indian companies, there are still some unique challenges faced by them.
+Although there is rapid adoption of robotics software and technologies by Indian companies, there are still some unique challenges faced by them.
 Some of the common issues include:

 - High cost of acquiring these technologies